Christochi/RestaurantAPI/README.md

 # Restaurant API
 ## Description
-JSON API allows you to update the food menu of a Restaurant and the Chefs.
+REST API allows you to update the food menu of a Restaurant and the Chefs.
 You can also perform normal CRUD operations via the endpoints

 ## Requirement
 - Install the lastest Golang (required for first setup)